 - Teaching Kids Programming - 12 years - build and open source Java library and courseware for K-12 (middle school) teachers on GitHub

 - Cancer genomics - build cloud pipelines to speed up cancer genomic research (Australia, UK and US)

 I'll cover patterns for effective technical volunteering bases on these experiences.

 Cloud Architect who codes.
-Author of 30 Linked In Learning courses on cloud and big data topics.
+Author of 35 Linked In Learning courses on cloud and big data topics.
 Lead my own software consultancy for the past 11 years, working on genomic-scale cloud data pipelines.
 In 2007-2011 I worked at Microsoft as a Sr Developer Evangelist.